mkeke/2021-slide-puzzle/readme.md

 ## October 4th

-### Master plan

-Making a list of what to do and in what order.
+Making a master plan of what to do and in what order.
 More tasks might be added throughout the process, the order might be changed.
 This list will be updated to reflect the process.

     v init github project
     v set up codebase, define objects, definitions, ..